- Meet our Staff

 Craig share a keen interest in sport through his teaching and with his family.
 His three daughters are all talented in their own way in sport.
 He also shares with his wife Sandra a passion for travel and adventure and the occasional beach holiday at Mt Maunganui.

-Assistant Principal, Prep School
+Acting Principal, Prep School

 Phone: 04 388 0863